UoE-macOS/packages/logic-gb-extra-content/README.md

-Install Logic Pro X Extra Content
+Install Logic Pro X or GarageBand Extra Content
 =================================

-A package to download and install all of the Logic X Pro Extra Content direct from Apple's servers.
+A package to download and install all of the Logic X Pro Extra or GarageBand Content direct from Apple's servers.

 # To Build
+`sh build.sh [logicpro | garageband] version`

+For example, to build a package with the extra content for Garageband, and give it version 1032, type:

-`sh build.sh`
+`sh build.sh garageband 1032`

 # Thanks